faridani/compute-access-setup/README.md

+I travel a lot, and to make sure I always remain secure, I have set up a reliable netwoek of routers, NAS file servers, VPNs and compute nodes.
+That way, I can do the majority of my computation secturely on my home machines through a very secure line that goes through my VPN via a Dynamic DNS.
+Since out internet service provider (xFinity) might change our IP frequenlty, I needed to either install a router system that advertises it's IP to the internet or use a Dynamic DNS.
+I have leared that I ideally need to have both, since my Dynamic DNS service, [DuckDNS](https://www.duckdns.org/) has a relatively low uptime I also need to use an Eero mech router so I can look up the public facing IP from their app when DuckDNS is down.

 I hope this setup helps others build a secure compute system at home.
 Below is what I use:
 # Our Machines

 * Main gateway computer (mid range Ubuntu)